 Knowing how far Topkapi Palace is from the Istanbul Airport is very important when planning your trip.Topkapi Palace is 48 km away from Istanbul Airport.
 In normal traffic conditions, this distance takes up to 1 hour by car.
 You can make an enjoyable Istanbul old city tour with our experience and good service.

-The Topkapi Palace is worth visiting if you are wondering about the history of the Ottoman Empire.
+The Topkapi Palace Museum is worth visiting if you are wondering about the history of the Ottoman Empire.